FIRST AID, CPR, AND AED

 This course describes what a confined space is, the common hazards of a confined space, and the equipment required to work in a confined space.
 The student learns about safe entry procedures, monitoring principles, entry permits, the roles of attendants and entrants.
 Hands-on exercises will introduce the student to SCBA, SAR, and air monitoring equipment.

 The goal of this class is to build the skills and practices necessary for the worker navigate through an error possible situation without causing harm to her/himself, to others, or to related equipment.
 A worker’s anticipation of possible action/reaction scenarios is discussed.
 Each student must successfully complete a series of group activities.

 HYTORC BOLTING TECHNICIAN

 The safe use of HYTORC bolt tensioning equipment is examined along with a hands-on project.
 A hard hat, work boots, safety glasses, and gloves are required for the hands-on portion of the HYTORC project.

 The PITO course covers Industrial fork trucks in accordance with CFR 1910.178, ANSI standards (B56.1 - 1969) and ASME (B56.6-1992).
 The training is a combination of formal classroom instruction, practical hands-on training and evaluation of the operator’s performance.

-This course addresses the safety regulations and rigging practices related to rigging, rigging hardware and safe rigging practices.
+This course addresses the safety regulations and rigging practices.
 Hands-on inspections and rigging projects are stressed.
 Each student must demonstrate the ability to tie a series of knots and know the appropriate use of each knot.
 Hand and voice signals or commands are extensively reviewed.
 This course exceeds ANSI A10.42.2000 “Qualified Rigger.”

 FLOWSERVE PUMP REPAIR TECHNICIAN